Does your child hate school? Do you think they might be faking abdominal migraines just to skip out of school?

-In some cases the moderate to severe "mid-line abdominal pain" that accompanies these attacks can last for one to seventy-two hours.
-You will need to learn your child's pattern for a bit, before you know the best way to help them through it.
+In some cases the moderate to severe "midline abdominal pain" that accompanies these attacks can last for one to seventy-two hours.
+You will need to learn your son or daughter's pattern for a bit, before you know the best way to help them through it.

-Along with the stomach pain and other symptoms mentioned like nausea and vomiting, your child may also experience flushing or pallor.
+Along with the stomach pain and other symptoms mentioned like nausea and vomiting, she/he may also experience flushing or pallor.

-And I don't know how many times I've heard a parent say "I thought they were lying to get out of gym class."
-I am saying this so you can be more gentle on yourself - OK?
+I don't know how many times I've heard a parent say "I thought they were lying to get out of gym class."

 The chemicals that effect the abdominal region are thought to be caused by are our natural ones - histamine and serotonin.

 “Histamine is synthesized in all tissues, but is particularly abundant in skin, lung and gastrointestinal tract.
 Mast cells, which are present in many tissues, are a prominent source of histamine, but histamine is also secreted by a number of other immune cells.”

 “approximately 90% of the human body's total serotonin is located in

 the enterochromaffin cells in the gut, where it is used to regulate